Hiroreco/enreco-archive/recap-data/glossary/quests/heart-of-ruin.md

 **Unlocked on:** Day 7

 The **Heart of Ruin** was the final dungeon—and the ultimate challenge the heroes faced in Chapter 2, as this was the source of all corruption, the root cause of the kingdom’s decay.
-Destroying it meant not only completing the mission for which the heroes were summoned, but also saving the world from ruin itself.
+Destroying it meant not only completing the mission for which the heroes were summoned but also saving the world from ruin itself.

-Yet, it quickly became clear that this victory would come at a cost, as some of their own comrades had become more vulnerable to the corruption than anyone had expected.
+Yet, it quickly became clear that this victory would come at a cost, as some of their comrades had become more vulnerable to the corruption than anyone had expected.

 ## Details

 **The Cursed Ones**
-Unlike the dungeons before it, the Heart of Ruin featured no puzzles, no quizzes.
+Unlike the dungeons before it, the Heart of Ruin featured no puzzles or quizzes.

 The heroes began their journey in a darkened library, where a select few among them—**Fuwawa, Mococo, Bijou, Nerissa, and Shiori**—were revealed to be [cursed](https://www.youtube.com/live/FlPFFE5_X3Y?si=X225RDkHgfG9S-lA&t=8877), having succumbed to the corruption.
 Twisted by its influence, they turned against the rest of the party, [hindering](https://www.youtube.com/live/FlPFFE5_X3Y?si=Y0CkESZCjPvnlNT4&t=9221) their progress and becoming obstacles on the path forward.
 The remaining heroes were tasked with purifying their friends.